sensible-hq/sensible-docs/readme-sync/v0/troubleshoot-and-qa/100 - validate-extractions.md

 - contains a quoted rate, and that rate is a round number
 - the zip code is a 5-digit number
 - contains a broker contact
+- the email is in the format string@string, but only if the contact information section is filled out. (if not filled out, skip it)

 TODO: required fields shows up where?